spotinst/terraform-provider-spotinst/docs/resources/elastigroup_aws.md

 * `utilize_reserved_instances` - (Optional) In a case of any available reserved instances, Elastigroup will utilize them first before purchasing Spot instances.
 * `minimum_instance_lifetime` - (Optional) Defines the preferred minimum instance lifetime in hours.
 Markets which comply with this preference will be prioritized.
 Optional values: 1, 3, 6, 12, 24.
 * `restrict_single_az` - (Optional) Elastigroup will automatically scale your instances in the most available and cost efficient availability zone.
 Every evaluation will be done when there are no active instances in the group.
 * `max_replacements_percentage` - (Optional) The percentage of active instances that can be replaced in parallel.
 This is used to prevent a large number of instances from being replaced at once.
+Default value is set to -1 intentionally, which will appear in the terminal during a terraform plan if this field is not configured.
+This prevents confusion, as Terraform otherwise defaults integer data types to 0 when a field is not explicitly set.
 * `scaling_strategy` - (Optional) Set termination policy.
     * `terminate_at_end_of_billing_hour` - (Optional) Specify whether to terminate instances at the end of each billing hour.
     * `termination_policy` - (Optional) - Determines whether to terminate the newest instances when performing a scaling action.
 Valid values: `"default"`, `"newestInstance"`.